Our campaign so far…

 Prior to founding Culture Unstained, we revealed on the front page of The Guardian how Shell had attempted to influence the Science Museum’s climate exhibition, ‘Atmosphere’.

-The Science Museum Group’s partnerships with three major oil and gas firms
+The Science Museum Group’s partnerships with four major fossil fuel firms

 Despite the mounting climate crisis, the Science Museum Group has worked in close partnership with three oil and gas giants – BP, Shell and Equinor – since the early 2000s, and has now signed a new sponsorship deal with Adani, a conglomerate that is ramping up its coal production.

 - Equinor – the Norwegian oil and gas giant currently drilling in the Arctic – is the title sponsor of ‘Wonderlab: The Equinor Gallery’, an interactive science space for children which opened in 2016.